LooseLab/readfish/README.md

 To setup a simulation the sequencing configuration file that MinKNOW uses must be edited.
 Steps:

-1. [Download an open access bulk FAST5 file][bulk].
-This file is 21Gb so make sure you have plenty of space.
-This file is a record of a sequencing run using R9.4.1 pores, is non-barcoded and the library was produced using DNA extracted from the NA12878 cell line.
+1. Download an open access bulkfile - either [R9.4.1][bulk - R9] or [R10 (5khz)][bulk - R10 5khz].
+These files are aproximately 21Gb so make sure you have plenty of space.
+The files are from NA12878 sequencing data using either R9.4.1 or R10.4 pores.
+Data is not barcoded and the libraries were ligation preps from DNA extracted from cell lines.
 1. Copy a sequencing TOML file to the `user_scripts` folder:

     On Mac if your MinKNOW output directory is the default: